zhenyuan992/OpenWave-1KB/README.md

 OpenWave-1KB is an open-source project.
 It's a simple python program that can get image or raw data from digital storage oscilloscope(GDS-1000B/DCS-1000B/IDS-1000B/DSO-1000D series) via USB port or Ethernet.

 Users can execute the same source code on Windows, Linux(Ubuntu) and Raspbian(on Raspberry Pi 2) operating system without changing a word.
 By using this version, users can also create multiple DSO connections at the same time.

+This fork adds support for running the software on macOS and with Python3 and Qt5.

 Equipment
 ------------